-Urban Centers Workshops
+Urban Centers Forum

-In an on-going effort to support the 16 urban centers in promoting revitalization and assist with future growth and development initiatives, the Chester County Department of Community Development, Chester County Planning Commission, and the Chester County Economic Development Council host urban centers workshops.
+In an on-going effort to support the 16 urban centers in promoting revitalization and assist with future growth and development initiatives, the Chester County Department of Community Development, Chester County Planning Commission, and the Chester County Economic Development Council host urban centers forums.

-The workshops are centered on specific topic areas that pose both challenges and opportunities for the urban centers.
+The forums are centered on specific topic areas that pose both challenges and opportunities for the urban centers.
 They are designed to promote data sharing and comparing experiences with one another through friendly communication.

 - Fall 2015 Urban Centers Forum: Building and Implementing an Economic Development Strategy in Your Town